annisyayudita/Tokenised-INDOIS034_Coursework_IFTE0007_DeFi/tokenised-INDOIS034/README.md

 # Tokenised INDOIS034 Coursework

-This repository contains a proof of concept of a smart contract for a tokenised fractional ownership certificate referencing **Indonesia's 5.20% Global Sukuk due 02 July 2034 (INDOIS034)**.
+This repository contains a proof of concept of a smart contract for a tokenised fractional ownership certificate referencing **Indonesia's 5.20% Global Sukuk (Sharia/Islamic Bond) due 02 July 2034 (INDOIS034)**.

 ## Scope

 This project is a **coursework prototype** showing how a fungible token could represent fractional ownership in an **off-chain holding** of the selected INDOIS 2034 series.

-> The smart contract  is a testnet proof of concept for a fungible digital certificate representing fractional ownership in an off-chain holding of Indonesia's 5.20% Global Sukuk due 02 July 2034 (INDOIS034).
+> The smart contract  is a testnet proof of concept for a fungible digital certificate representing fractional ownership in an off-chain holding of Indonesia's 5.20% Global Sukuk (Sharia/Islamic Bond) due 02 July 2034 (INDOIS034).

 ## Overview